mjhea0/thinkful-mentor/jinja/readme.md

   ![flask-jinja](https://raw.github.com/mjhea0/thinkful-mentor/master/jinja/images/flask-jinja.png)

+6. It's worth nothing that Jinja supports only a few control structures - `if`-statements and `for`-loops are the two primary structures.
+The syntax is similar to Python,  differing only in that no colon is required and that termination of the block is done using an `endif` or `endfor` respectively instead of by whitespace.
+You can also complete the logic within your controller or views and then pass each value to the template using the template tags.
+However, it is much easier to perform such logic within the templates themselves.

 ## Inheritance

 Templates usually take advantage of [inheritance](http://jinja.pocoo.org/docs/templates/#template-inheritance), which includes a single base template that defines the basic structure of all subsequent child templates.
 You use the tags {% extends %} and {% block %} to implement inheritance.

+The use case for this is simple: as your application grows, and you continue adding new templates, you will need to keep common code (like a navigation bar) in syc, which can be a lot of work.
+Using inheritance, we can move those common pieces to a parent template so that we can create or edit such code one and all child templates will inherent such code.

 Let's add inheritance to our example.